Organized Nature: History

 Part of their prize for winning the Heineken Thirst Studio Competition and The People's Choice Award was to travel to the Palm Studios in Las Vegas to work on their track, "Pearl" with duo Gabriel & Dresden.
 The single was later released through the Organized Nature.

 The label was brought back as an imprint of Armada in 2012 after the reunion of Gabriel & Dresden.
-The first release will be Gabriel & Dresden vs Secret Panda Society - No Reservations.
+The first release was Gabriel & Dresden vs Secret Panda Society - No Reservations.
+The label continued to release music until 2014 and is currently inactive.